 Do Your Research

-While doing your research is on the same level as planning for your project, the distinct difference is that many officeowners can go into a renovation project without having researched the company or contractor that they are working with.
+While doing your research is on the same level as planning for your project, the distinct difference is that many office owners can go into a renovation project without having researched the company or contractor that they are working with.
 Anyone can claim they are an expert at what they do or licensed; it is up to you to uncover the truth by doing the necessary background research into their business and past projects.
 Are they a reputable company?
 Do they have past clients that are willing to provide a testimonial?
-Hearing a person’s experience first hand is much more important that hearing it from the company itself when it involves spending your hard earned money on making your office exactly how you want it to be.
+Hearing a person’s experience firsthand is much more important than hearing it from the company itself when it involves spending your hard-earned money on making your office exactly how you want it to be.